aaditya29/Assembly-From-Scratch/0-Setting-Up-Assembly/readme.md

 And install ARM Assembly Extension on VS Code.

-Now we code a Hello World Assembly Program
+> Now we code a Hello World Assembly Program:

 ```Assembly
 //